-- If the Minister (or delegate) issues a s.16(1) order, the proponent cannot proceed with the project without obtaining approval under Part II of the Act (i.e. an Individual Environmental Assessment). - If the Minister (or delegate) issues a s.16(3) order, the proponent must meet the conditions outlined in the order in proceeding with their project. - If the Minister (or delegate) does not issue an order within 30 days of the Director giving a Notice of Satisfactory Response, the proponent can proceed with their project.
+- If the Minister issues a s.16(1) order, the proponent cannot proceed with the project without obtaining approval under Part II.3 of the EAA which involves the preparation of a comprehensive Environmental Assessment). - If the Minister issues a s.16(3) order, the proponent must meet the conditions outlined in the order in proceeding with their project. - If the Minister does not issue an order within 30 days of the Director giving a Notice of Satisfactory Response, the proponent can proceed with their project.

-However, if the Director remains unsatisfied with the information provided when a new Notice of Completion (or Notice of Addendum) is issued or the proponent continues to not provide the requested information, the Director will issue another Notice of Unsatisfactory Response, thereby requiring the proponent to again issue a new Notice of Completion (or Notice of Addendum) in accordance any directions specified by the Director and provide the requested information to the Director.
+However, if the Director remains unsatisfied with the information provided when a new Notice of Completion or Notice of Addendum is issued or the proponent continues to not provide the requested information, the Director will issue another Notice of Unsatisfactory Response, thereby requiring the proponent to again issue a new Notice of Completion or Notice of Addendum, as the case may be, in accordance any directions specified by the Director and provide the requested information to the Director.